 In typescript, I need a type called C, with fields A and B (both string), and C, a boolean.
 Where B is required if C is true, and hidden if it is not.

-In TypeScript, you can create a type called C
+In TypeScript, you can create a type called C with the fields A and B (both strings), and C (a boolean) using the following syntax:

 type C = {